yilinglu/event-analyzer/README.md

 ### Nodejs
 Install the latest [Node](https://nodejs.org/en/) with version >= 9.0.

-This program is developed and tested on Node 9.2.0, tested on Node 9.2.0.
+This program is developed and tested on Node 9.2.0.

 ## Unit Testing
 Run `npm test` to execute all unit tests, all tests should pass before proceeding to next steps.